tackley/live-dashboard/readme.md

     foreman start

-Now go to http://localhost:8080 and enjoy.
-(Note I do development on port 8081, so depending on how I checked stuff in you might need to go to that port instead.)
+Now go to http://localhost:5000 and enjoy.